dam-dim/WizardCreatures/README.md

 # Instructions

--> Welcome to (my_app).
+Welcome to Wizard Creatures.

--> Thank You for dedicating some of Your precious time to take a look at my humble application.
+Thank You for dedicating some of Your precious time to take a look at my humble application.

--> All kind of feedback is welcome.
+All kind of feedback is welcome.

--> Please follow the instructions for firing up the application.
+Please follow the instructions for firing up the application.

 ## Before starting